Final Paper

 The Assignment

-• Examine a current event in the world news and put it into historical perspective
+Examine a contemporary issue or current event and put it into historical perspective.

 Why?